rchavarria/rchavarria.github.com/_posts/2017-10-08-crafting-quality-software.markdown

 requirements are not stable yet, then having too many unit-tests can be a burden as well.

-when you know the requirements are not stable yet, then having too many unit-tests can be a burden as well.

-4.1.1 The Test-Mix Tradeoff

-4.1.1 The Test-Mix Tradeoff

 TDD is about design and not about unit-testing and 100% coverage.

 Using acceptance- and integration-tests is a valid approach for TDD and serves